geek-cookbook/geek-cookbook/docs/kubernetes/ssl-certificates/cert-manager.md

 ### ConfigMap

 Now we're into the cert-manager-specific YAMLs.
 First, we create a ConfigMap, containing the entire contents of the helm chart's [values.yaml](https://github.com/bitnami-labs/cert-manager/blob/main/helm/cert-manager/values.yaml).
-Paste the values into a `values.yaml` key as illustrated below, indented 4 tabs (*since they're "encapsulated" within the ConfigMap YAML*).
+Paste the values into a `values.yaml` key as illustrated below, indented 4 spaces (*since they're "encapsulated" within the ConfigMap YAML*).
 I create this example yaml in my flux repo:

 ```yaml title="/cert-manager/configmap-cert-manager-helm-chart-value-overrides.yaml"
 apiVersion: v1